ARDG-NRAO/LibRA/README.md

 ## Description
 This is the repository for the LibRA project to develop a library of algorithms used for Radio Astronomy (RA) interferometric calibration and imaging.
 The intent is that such a library can be treated as a third-party library and usable in other packages.
 The API will be C++ STL based with the intention of it being easily usable in the RA community in general and for indirect imaging in other fields (like some medical imaging techniques).

-The repository includes a suite of standalone applications and a build system to build all the required dependencies other than the System Requirements below.
+The repository includes

+- [ ] a suite of standalone applications (apps) that link to the current incarnation of the said library, and
+- [ ] a build system to build the apps and all the required dependencies other than the System Requirements below.

 ## System requirements
 The following come default with RHEL8 or similar systems: